JGAguado/ElectroLab/docs/source/examples.rst

 🚀 Example circuits
 ================
-Now that we now the way to operate with the |Product| let's get into some real work.
+Now that we know the way to operate with the |Product| let's get into some real work.

 Through the upcomming docs, you will see interactive illustrations like this one: